 In FY2020, the RM program procured Hyland OnBase software and is working to implement and deploy the system to meet the needs and requirements of the District.
 RM provides assistance for staff from each Division individually as official records are migrated to OnBase.
-RM also monitors and implements the District's Records Retention Schedule within OnBase and digitizes paper documents as needed for all Divisions.
+RM digitizes paper documents as needed for all Divisions.

-Information Management Records & Content 712
+I Information Management Records & Content

-Managing Division:

 Information Services

-Contact Person:

 Magen Holloway

 To provide archival and retrieval services for the District's records produced by various Divisions.
-Retires documents in accordance to the Record Retention Schedule.

 The Records Management Program (RM) is responsible for maintaining the Air District official records for each Division.
 These documents are made available for public, industry and internal request in accordance to the APCO Policy and Procedures.
-RM also monitors the Records Retention Schedule approved by the Board of Directors.